marijnh/style-mod/README.md

 # style-mod

-Minimal CSS module shim for generating CSS rules and anonymouse class names for sets of style declarations and attaching such a set to a document or shadow root.
+Minimal CSS module shim for generating CSS rules and anonymous class names for sets of style declarations and attaching such a set to a document or shadow root.